JacKaL37/LLM-lab/notes/_todo.md

   - scenario table names: npc nouns, npc forms, narrative twists, dangers, etc., and denote the results
 - fudged opposing rolls: report the number to beat with a quick reason along with the description of the outcome, like "because the dance you're trying to pull off is incredible, you had to beat a 19".
   - alternatively, it can just justify the LEVEL CATEGORY of the opposing roll, and use the rolls sent.
+- idea of "world" as an npc with its own skills to track that can be applied anywhere.

 --